nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 1. Download the latest `TaskIt.jar` from the [releases](../../../releases) tab.
 2. Copy the file to the folder you want to use as the home folder for your Task Manager.
 3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
-Refer to [User Interface](#2-user-interface) for a more detailed explanations of various UI components.
+Refer to [User Interface](#2-user-interface) section for a more detailed explanations of various UI components.
    > <img src="images/Ui_demo.gif" width="600">

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>